newbieg/LightGameFramework/README.md

 # LightGameFramework
 An RPG framework ontop SDL2, generally a hobby project, Creative Commons license.

-# TO DO:
+## TO DO:
-text input - with option for int or float only inputs txt - was originally made as a build-render-draw all in one.
-Then I tried to optimize out for more permanent text to remove the render from a draw cycle (give user option of when to render text). big mistake, better to make a new item called txtFull or something.
-Naming is not my strong suit...
+text input - with option for int or float only inputs.

+Better buttons [perhaps figure out callbacks?
+Or a simple option of accepting a group as a button is likely to need access to an item in said group, or even affect multiple items in said group... seems a way to pass multiple args?] vertical/horizontal scroll-bar
+Layouts [to make buttons/items align based on a parent item] Hardware acceleration [let's get beyond SDL_Surface as our base drawing unit] Split-screen for VR?
+Haptics/joystick?
+Wifi multiplayer?

 ## Here's some things I've created with the framework so far